 Ivan Cleary mixed it up in 2008, with Nathan Fien occupying a starting jersey for much of the season; Witt and Rovelli battled it out for the other halves spot as the Warriors stormed to a preliminary final appearance.

 Their unlikely success provides an age-old reminder that no matter how good your halves are, they can’t fire without dominant forwards – as Witt and Rovelli had in 2007 with Price, Wiki, Luck and company.
-Johnson and a revolving cast of five-eighths have been hampered in recent years by an ailing pack; he and Green need the Warriors’ new-look engine-room to stand up.
+Johnson and a revolving cast of five-eighths were hampered by an ailing pack.

-Top marks if you predicted this pairing to boast the best winning percentage in Warriors history.
+Top marks if you predicted this halves pairing to boast a top-two winning percentage in Warriors history.